jbluemink/Sitecore-Parameter-Driven-Publish/README.md

 ##Running
 Go the /sitecore/admin/ParameterDrivenPublish.aspx
-Find  the correct querystring parameter en add the url to your continuous integration or continuous delivery system.
-The page show all the available web databases and lets you choose between full or smart publish
+Find the correct querystring parameter and add the url to your continuous integration or continuous delivery system.
+The page show all the available web databases and lets you choose between full or smart publish.

 For the Is Publish running check go to:
 /sitecore/admin/IsPublishTaskRunning.aspx